Why is the UK banning American XL Bully dogs?

 Under the UK's Dangerous Dogs Act, which prohibits any dog that is "dangerously out of control", it is against the law to own the following breeds:

-- American pit bull terrier
+- Pit bull terrier

 - Japanese tosa